ShivprasadSagare/SC-Project/data/readme.md

 Ver 3: This is the latest version of data which contains sentences tokenized from Hindi articles in addition to all previous data fields.

+Ver 4: Triples are arranged in list of tuples format.
+For use in swayatta's task.

+Ver 5: Updated data by performing statistical analysis and removing outlier data points.

 -----------------

 stats.csv contains number of entities, success count, failure count for preprocessing steps.